 Those in my book club that are not too keen with older written novels had no problems with Agatha Christie's writing style and soon became a fan of her work.
-Christie's mysteries leave you baffled and bamboozled like a brilliantly written mystery should and she has so many novels to choose from.
+Christie's mysteries leaves you wondering what just happened like a brilliantly written mystery should and it's perfect that Christie has so many novels to choose from.

 *On a side note, there is an 'And Then There Were None' BBC television version on Amazon Video that did the book pure justice.
 A must see after you've read the novel of course!
-Be forewarned: when reading a mystery it's hard to keep the whodunit a secret so make sure your book club stays mum until your book party.
+Be forewarned: when reading a mystery it's hard to keep the whodunit a secret so make sure your book club stays mum until you get together to discuss.

 Classic and Gothic Fiction

 Now that we covered a few popular spooky reads of the past what about the more modern contemporary reads that are not too macabre?
 Psychological thrillers seem to be all the rave right now and these recently published ones will keep you on your toes and up at night reading of course!
 These novels just so happen to have the word 'girl' in the title and not on purpose by me.
 The Girl on the Train by Paula Hawkins, Gone Girl by Gillian Flynn, The Girl with a Dragon Tattoo by Stieg Larsson.